-Communication Policies: Students are welcome to come to my office hours.
-You may also drop by my office at any time.
-I do most of my own work from my office so I am often there.
-I have no problems speaking to students at any time.
+Communication Policies: Students are welcome to come to office hours but may also drop by at any time.

 I will respond to emails but I prefer to keep them brief and to the point.
 If issues are to be discussed that require more attention, please come see me in person.